 The Professional Advisory Group (PAG) is made up of interdisciplinary professional resource persons who are knowledgeable about CPE.
-The PAG meets at regular intervals to provide advice and consultation on Clinical Pastoral Education program planning, development, and program evaluation.
+The PAG meets quarterly to provide advice and consultation on Clinical Pastoral Education program planning, development, and program evaluation.

 The PAG functions in order to